The-OpenROAD-Project-Attic/Resizer/README.md

 OpenSTA.
 Because there are no instance locations in the Verilog netlist, a wireload model is used to estimate parasitics.
-The default_wireload model specified in the first liberty file or with the SDC set_wire_load command is used to make parasitics.
+The default_wireload model specified in the first liberty file or with the SDC `set_wire_load` command is used to make parasitics.

-The `set_wire_rc` command sets the resistance (ohms/meter) and capacitance (farads/meter) of routing wires.
-It adds parasitics based on placed component pin locations.
-The resistance and capacitance are per meter of a routing wire.
+The `set_wire_rc` command sets the resistance (resistance_unit/distance_unit) and capacitance (capacitance_unit/distance_unit) of routing wires.
+It adds RC parasitics based on placed component pin locations.
+If there are no component locations no parasitics are added.
+The resistance and capacitance are per distance unit of a routing wire.
+Use the `set_units` command to check units or `set_cmd_units` to change units.
 They should represent "average" routing layer resistance and capacitance.
 If the set_wire_rc command is not called before resizing, the default_wireload model specified in the first liberty file or with the SDC set_wire_load command is used to make parasitics.

 The `set_design_size` command set the corners of the die (for DEF DIEAREA) and core (placeable area) of the design.
-All dimensions are in microns.
+All dimensions are in distance units.

 The `resize` command buffers inputs and outputs, resizes gates, and then uses buffer insertion to repair maximum capacitance and slew